THE next region I came to in my tour around the lower North Island was Taranaki, also known as the Taranaki or, very colloqually, the Naki.

 Well, Parihaka’s not forgotten by Pakeha any more.
 Ask that Mountain’s now in its ninth edition, which must be practically a record.
 The Pā and its resisters also became the subject of a bouncy 1980s Kiwi Reggae song, almost as popular as Poi E if I remember rightly.
 Here’s one version of the song, against a slideshow of really terrific photos of Mount Taranaki.

-A new website and app called Hello Taranaki is launching in October 2020.
-This is going to be a one-stop-shop for everything to do with Taranaki.
-At least, that’s the promise!
+Finally, a new website and app called Hello Taranaki is now in operation.
+This is intended to be a one-stop-shop for everything to do with Taranaki.

 Sign up for my updates on a-maverick.com and get a free electronic copy of my first book, A Maverick Traveller!